DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - Common technique in cloud auditing is sampling - picking a subset of the physical infrastructure to inspect
         - CSPs can collect evidence that provides auditors with sufficient assurance that they have collected a representative sample to save time and expense while still mainting accuracy
         - In relation to audit compliance, the 3 audit standards commonly used by the big CSPs include SSAE, ISAE, and CSA.
-            - 📗️**SSAE (Statement on Standards for Attestation Engagements)**: SSAE is a standard developed by the American Institute of Certified Public Accountants (AICPA) for reporting on the controls at a service organization.
+            - 📗️**SSAE (Statement on Standards for Attestation Engagements)**: SSAE is a standard developed by the American Institute of Certified Public Accountants 📝(AICPA) for reporting on the controls at a service organization.
                 - SSAE 18 is designed to enhance the quality and usefulness of SOC reports
                 - SSAE is the framework for creating System and Organization Controls (SOC) reports, such as SOC 1, SOC 2, and SOC 3.
                   - 🛠️SOC 1: report that focuses on financial reporting by certified public accountants.